-If the platform includes an interconnect with QoS extensions, such as the ARM QoS-301 [38] or ARM QoS-400 [39], then traffic shaping is also supported and enforced on individual requests that traverse the interconnect.
-Shaping is supported for individual master ports attached to the main interconnect.
+If the platform includes an interconnect with QoS extensions, such as the ARM QoS-301 [39] or ARM QoS-400 [40], then three primitives for the control of memory traffic that traverse the interconnect are available.
+Traffic control is supported for individual master ports attached to the main interconnect.
 In all the instances of QoS-enabled platforms we have studied, all the CPUs are treated as a single master.
-Hence, QoS support cannot be used to regulate the traffic of individual CPUs, but only to control the aggregated traffic of all the CPUs.
+Hence, QoS support cannot be used to regulate the traffic of individual CPUs but only to control the aggregated traffic of all the CPUs.
 Conversely, QoS-based regulation is well suited to regulate traffic from accelerators.